 16 of 26

-Not everyone is impressed with the yellow-green, spiky blooms of Mignonette, but the intense honey scent will win you over.
+Not everyone is impressed with the yellow-green, spiky blooms of mignonette, but the intense honey scent may win you over.
 Mignonette does best in a sunny spot with rich soil.
-If you are starting from seed, don't cover it; Mignonette needs light to germinate.Continue to 17 of 26 below.
+If you are starting from seed, don't cover it; mignonette needs light to germinate.Continue to 17 of 26 below.

 17 of 26

 Portulaca seed will travel.
-You can plant it in one part of your yard and find it growing all over the place.
+You can plant it in one part of your yard and find it growing all over the place later.
 However, the plants are small and not aggressive.
-Choose a sunny spot, because moss rose flowers only open with the sun shines on them.
+Choose a sunny spot, because moss rose flowers open only when the sun shines on them.

 18 of 26

 Nasturtium seeds are large and easy to handle.
 They are also edible, as is the rest of the plant.
-The seeds make great substitutes for capers.
+Indeed, the seeds make good substitutes for capers.
 If you can resist eating them and allow them to fall off the plant, you will have nasturtium plants popping up year after year.

 19 of 26

-Pot Marigolds are also edible.
+Pot marigolds are also edible.
 The flowers have a mild floral fragrance, but the leaves are quite tangy.
-Allow some flowers to mature and set seed and you will have volunteers the same season and many seasons to come.
+Allow some flowers to mature and set seed and you will have volunteers in the same season and for many seasons to come.

 20 of 26

-There's purple everywhere you look, with these hyacinth beans; the flowers, the stems, the seed pods, and the undersides of the leaves.
-The beans are edible when fully cooked, but many gardeners grow them as ornamentals.
-Let some seeds fall and save some, to plant elsewhere.Continue to 21 of 26 below.
+There's purple everywhere you look, with these purple hyacinth beans: the flowers, the stems, the seed pods, and the undersides of the leaves.
+The beans are edible when fully cooked, but many gardeners grow them just as ornamentals.
+Let some seeds fall and save some to plant elsewhere.Continue to 21 of 26 below.

 21 of 26

-The flowers on this annual Euphorbia are not much to look at, but the white bracts make it appear the plant is always in flower.
-This plant stays colorful all season and those nondescript flowers obligingly drop their seeds, so you can enjoy the show all over again next year.
+The flowers on this annual Euphorbia are not much to look at, but the white bracts make it appear as if the plant is always in flower.
+This plant stays colorful all season, and those nondescript flowers obligingly drop their seeds so that you can enjoy the show all over again next year.

 22 of 26

-Spider flower doesn't start blooming until midseason; after it has grown 3 - 4 ft. tall.
+Spider flower doesn't start blooming until midseason after it has grown 3–4 feet tall.
 Then it sends out loose balls of blossoms that bloom over several weeks.
 You will get volunteers the following season.
-However spider flower does cross-pollinate, so if you planted more than one color, you will get a whole new mix of colors next year.
+Do note that spider flower does cross-pollinate, so if you planted more than one color, you will get a whole new mix of colors next year.

 23 of 26

-Sweet peas do not self-sow everywhere, but if you are lucky to be in an area where they do, be prepared for some surprises.
+Sweet peas do not self-sow everywhere, but if you are lucky to be in an area where they do (such as zones 8–10), be prepared for some surprises.
 The plants will cross with other sweet peas, or hybrid varieties may revert to one of their parents' features.
 But have you ever seen an unattractive sweet pea?

 24 of 26

-Tall, or Brazilian, verbena sends up long, branching stalks of 2 ft. more, with tight clusters of purple flowers.
+Tall, or Brazilian, verbena sends up long, branching stalks of 2 feet or more, with tight clusters of purple flowers.
 Be prepared to see butterflies taking over your garden.
-The self-sown seeds are late to emerge, in the spring.
-Hold off mulching until you see them.Continue to 25 of 26 below.
+The self-sown seeds are late to emerge in the spring, so hold off mulching until you see them.Continue to 25 of 26 below.

 25 of 26